verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] unstoppable force meets an immovable object
 - [ ] please be patient with me, everything i learned in childhood was wrong
 - [ ] In a rich man’s house, there is nowhere to spit but his face.
+- [ ] the more you depend on something, the more power it has over you.